dmbarbour/awelon/AboutABC.md

         #2#3/*-  (-2/3)
         #123/00/ (1.23)

-Expression of rational numbers, or very large or small numbers (that call for scientific notation), is not very compact in ABC.
+Direct expression of rational numbers, or very large or small numbers isn't very compact in ABC.
+Developers should consider use exponential representations of such numbers to start with (such that adding is multiplication, like decibels).
 A language built above ABC, such as AO, can provide a more traditional and compact syntax for numbers.

 ABC is not rich in math.
-ABC has just enough to easily express rational numbers for latency types.
-The divmod operator, `Q`, is motivated to simplify inference of precision and modulus for optimization purposes.
 To model a square root or trigonometric function would likely require iterative computation with tolerances.
 Irrational numbers might be modeled as an incremental stream that generates digits.

 *BACKGROUND:* Floating point numbers were rejected due to how difficult it is to ensure deterministic semantics for floating point across implementations, comparisons, equational reasoning.
 However, high performance graphical or scientific computing environments should provide, via capabilities, vectors and matrices of floats, and access to GPGPU computing.